hailo-ai/hailo-rpi5-examples/README.md

 For installation instructions, see [Hailo Raspberry Pi 5 installation guide](doc/install-raspberry-pi5.md#how-to-set-up-raspberry-pi-5-and-hailo-8l).

+### Hailo Version Upgrade Instructions
+See the [Upgrade or Downgrade Hailo Software](doc/install-raspberry-pi5.md#hailo-version-upgrade-instructions) section for instructions on how to upgrade the Hailo software.
 ## Available Examples and Resources

 ### Hailo Dataflow Compiler (DFC) is now available
 The Hailo Dataflow Compiler (DFC) is a software tool that enables developers to compile their neural networks to run on the Hailo-8/8L AI processors.
 The DFC is available for download from the [Hailo Developer Zone](https://hailo.ai/developer-zone/software-downloads/) (Registration required).
 For examples, tutorials, and retrain instructions, see [Hailo Model Zoo Repo](https://github.com/hailo-ai/hailo_model_zoo).
 Additional documentation and [tutorials](https://hailo.ai/developer-zone/documentation/dataflow-compiler/latest/?sp_referrer=tutorials/tutorials.html) can be found in the [Hailo Developer Zone Documentation](https://hailo.ai/developer-zone/documentation/).